The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Digital banking encompasses many different banking tools and trends, but one thing is certain between them all: digital banking has been steadily on the rise.
-Most Americans have used digital banking services in the past year, and more banks are offering new, innovative digital tools, from mobile apps to automated savings features.
+Digital banking encompasses various banking tools and trends, but one thing is certain: Digital banking is on the rise.
+Most Americans have used digital banking services in the past year, and more banks are offering new, innovative digital tools, from AI-powered budgeting to new ways to purchase everyday items.

-The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of 9 percent of all branches across the country in the past four years.
-While traditional banks offer access to branches, digital banks — those only with online and mobile banking services — often provide attractive yields and low (if any) bank fees.
+The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of more than 2,500 branches across the country in 2023, according to data from the Federal Deposit Insurance Corp.
+(FDIC).
+While traditional banks offer access to branches, digital banks — those offering only online and mobile banking services — often provide attractive yields and low (if any) bank fees.

 Key statistics on digital banking

-- Around 5 percent of Americans are unbanked, meaning they have no bank accounts.
+- Around 4.5 percent of Americans are unbanked, meaning they have no bank accounts.
+(FDIC)

 Traditional banking vs. digital banking

 Traditional banks are those that have a physical presence, and many of the largest U.S. banks, including JPMorgan Chase and Bank of America, are considered traditional banks.
-Online banks do not have branches, and they may offer services both via desktop website and mobile apps.
+Online-only banks don’t have branches, and they may offer services both via desktop website and mobile apps.

-The fintech Galileo found that 65 percent of consumers use traditional banks for their primary bank accounts, while JD Power reports that 27 percent primarily use online banks.
+The fintech firm Galileo found that 65 percent of consumers use traditional banks for their primary bank accounts, while JD Power reports that 27 percent primarily use online banks, as of 2022.
 However, of the 65 percent using traditional banks primarily, 77 percent said that they keep some of their funds elsewhere.

-Here are the differences between traditional and online banks and what advantages they each have.
+Here’s a look at the differences between traditional and online banks and the advantages of each.

 Traditional banking trends